ibm-watson-iot/gateway-smartthings/README.md

 }
 ```

-## What it doesn't do (Yet!)
+## Command Control

-- Command control - The bridge only works one way right now, commands can not be sent to SmartThings through the Watson IoT Bridge yet
+The bridge only works one way right now, commands can not be sent to SmartThings through the Watson IoT Bridge yet